banner

 }

-// Let's assume the result is "a" and "b", and the current diff is the result of a^b
+// Let's assume the result is a and b, and the current diff is the result of a^b

 diff = (diff & (diff - 1)) ^ diff